Subbu5602/Movie-Emotion-Analysis/README.md

 Post-1980: Hope took over as the dominant emotion.
 Compassion fell out of the top three emotions, replaced by Happiness.
 This suggests a shift in the emotional profile of films over time, with more recent films showing a greater association with happiness rather than compassion, although they are similar emotions, suggesting that fantastical themes made a resurgence over films that pull the audience to pour sympathy for real life inspired films or fictional movies.

+### 5. Hope leads in plot feeling ratings
+Among dominant plot feelings with 50+ films, hope-led films rate highest (75.92) while surprise-led films rate lowest (71.65).
+Bravery is the most common plot feeling but sits in the mid-range of average ratings - thus frequency doesn't equal quality.

+### 6. Critics and audiences diverge on hope
+Both value resentment and compassion similarly, but audiences reward hope significantly more than critics (0.19 vs 0.075).
+Critics lean toward darker emotions — sadness and despair correlate stronger with Metascore ratings than IMDB ratings.

 ## Charts

 ### Correlation Between Emotions and IMDB Rating